TEMPLE578/ObsidianGitSync/Economics.md

 Refutation
 - to prove wrong by  argument or evidence
-- show to be false
+- show to be false or erroneous
+- to deny the